 If the RRC-Container-RRCSetupComplete IE is included in the INITIAL UL RRC MESSAGE TRANSFER, the gNB-CU shall take it into account as specified in TS 38.401 [4].

+If the SDT Indicator IE is included in the INITIAL UL RRC MESSAGE TRANSFER, the gNB-CU shall, if supported, consider that the UE is accessing for SDT as defined in TS 38.300 [6].